Krupa144/ExercisesApp/README.md

 ## 🌐 External API

-- **OpenFoodFacts API** — used to fetch detailed nutritional information about food products by barcode or name
+- **OpenFoodFacts API** — used to fetch detailed nutritional information about food products by barcode `https://world.openfoodfacts.org/api`
-  `https://world.openfoodfacts.org/api`

 ---